-The made whole doctrine is a principle in personal injury law that a person with insurance must be “made whole” before the person’s insurance company may take any money from the insured (or their settlement) in order to cover the payments it made.
+The made whole doctrine is a common law principle in insurance subrogation law that a person with insurance must be made whole before the person’s insurance company may take any money from the insured (or their settlement) in order to reimburse itself for the payments it made.

 The made whole doctrine deals with the legal concept of subrogation, which for these purposes simply means:

 - for money it paid out on a claim.